 A proactive accountant will help you reduce your tax, maximise profits and achieve your goals.
 Successful business owners seek financial advice regularly — no matter what state their accounts are in.

 A good accountant is key to the financial health and success of most businesses and self-employed people.

 It’s their job to help make the numbers work for you by:

-They will also objectively assess how your business is performing, where you’re falling short and how you can work to improve.
+They will also objectively assess how your business is performing, where you’re falling short and how you can improve.

 Lots of accountancy firms also offer business advisory and coaching services to help you with strategic planning.

 The monthly fee for most accountancy services puts off some business owners, contractors and self-employed people — but the old adage “you get what you pay for” rings true.
-Investing in a good accountant will save you money, and potentially your business, in the long run.
+Investing in a good accountant will save you money in the long run, and set your business up for success.

 If you’re worried about the cost, many advisors offer a free initial consultation.

 While you should check in with your accountant on a regular basis, it’s particularly important to get financial advice when you are:

 Richie decides to consult with an accountant, who closely analyses his financial statements.

 His accountant notices many of his customers aren’t paying him on time, and he’s using several high-interest credit cards for a lot of his expenses.

 She helps him set up better invoicing methods, consolidates his debt, and moves him to a lower-interest credit card.
 She also works with him to put together guidelines on when, and when not to, use the credit card for work expenses.
 And she coaches him on how he can manage his money better in the future.

 Different accountants have different styles and areas of expertise.

 Some focus mostly on bookkeeping and tax time matters.
 Others offer a full range of business services.